paritytech/shasper/README.md

 rustup target add wasm32-unknown-unknown --toolchain nightly cargo +nightly install --git https://github.com/alexcrichton/wasm-gc
 ```

+Additionally, install `clang` and `llvm`, e.g. via the package manager for your distribution.

 After that, clone the repo and compile the WebAssembly runtime: